|

 manuscripts; yet there is no precedent for the extraordinary fertility

-the hay also symbolizes the worthlessness of all material gain.
+of his invention.
 The Deadly Sin of Lust is almost certainly the subject of Bosch's most difficult triptych, The Garden of Earthly Delights (Prado, Madrid), probably painted after 1500.
-The work is divided into 4 panels.
+One of his most complex religious paintings, it is divided into 4 panels.
 The outer panels, when closed, show the Third Day of Creation, painted in grisaille.
 Inside, the Garden of Earthly Delights is flanked on the right by Hell and on the left by the Garden of Eden.
 This central panel shows a garden landscape of enchanting and fragile beauty, painted in pearly pinks and blues.
-Here, groups of small nude figures, spread out decoratively as though on a tapestry, indulge in every kind of sexual activity.
+Here, groups of small nude figures, spread out decoratively as though on a tapestry, indulge in every kind of physical activity.
 They ride on beasts, cavort in ponds and streams, nibble at luscious fruits, and entwine themselves with giant birds.
 There are over 1,000 figures in the work, each highly individual and involved in their own action.
 Almost all the details are erotic symbols drawn from contemporary folklore.
 Bosch certainly intended to represent not innocence but depravity; the surface beauty of the painting underlines the alluring and deceptive pleasures of sin, and the soft fruits symbolize the transience of carnal pleasure.
 The Garden of Earthly Delights demonstrates that lust is the main reason for man's downfall.
-The Temptation of St Anthony Triptych Especially in his later years, Bosch was
+The Temptation of St Anthony Triptych (c.1500) Especially in his later years, Bosch was

 fascinated by the temptations and torments that beset those hermits and